gchq/gaffer-doc/docs/administration-guide/gaffer-stores/store-guide.md

 Named Operations depends on the Cache service being active at runtime.
 See [Caches](#caches) above for how to enable these.

 ### ScoreOperationChain
 Operation scores determine whether a particular user has the required permissions to execute a given OperationChain.
-See [Operation Scores](../../administration-guide/operation-score.md) for how to enable and congifure these.
+See [Operation Scores](../../administration-guide/operation-score.md) for how to enable and configure these.